 Algebraic Geometry, Robin Hartshorne

 Yes, of course, Hartshorne.
 What a surprise.
 This book strikes fear in the eyes of many for its exercises, but it is exactly the good part of the book.
 I find Hartshorne’s exposition of the theory to be a bit rough, perhaps because it was the first textbook to really synthesize the magic that had happened when Grothendieck, Serre and the others worked on the foundations of algebraic geometry.
 Still, it is a classic for a reason and going through the exercises in the book is a rite of passage for any prospective student of algebraic geometry.
-That being said, the textbook I actually used to learn originally was this:
+Interestingly enough, none of these options were the very first textbook I worked through.
+Instead, it was the following:

 Algebraic Geometry and Arithmetic Curves, Qing Liu

 This book, while extremely well written, is hard.
 Personally, I found it a tad bit harder to read than Hartshorne (many will disagree with me here).
-I think this book is better once you already know some algebraic geometry (and you know commutative algebra really well) because Liu takes quite a few shortcuts here and there.
+I think this book is better once you already know some algebraic geometry because Liu takes quite a few shortcuts here and there (mind you, so does Hartshorne).
 Nonetheless, it’s a good book and there’s a reason it’s recommended.
 Not to mention, it does discuss a bit of arithmetic geometry, which I like.

 Complex geometry is algebraic geometry over the complex numbers.
 I don’t know too much about it, but everyone I know who has studied it has loved it.
 I only know three books, the first one by Huybrechts: